LENS-MIND/SVM/README.md

 ## Usage information:

-The use of the different functions is applied in the SVM_notebook included.
+The use of the different functions is applied and detailed in the SVM_notebook included.

 ## Spectral datasets information: